ReadyResearchers-2023-24/Tugi-Artifact/README.md

 ### Access it from the DockerHub:

+- First, go to Docker and Install Docker Desktop

 - To run the `tugi-artifact` app, first pull the image from Docker Hub:

 ```bash